 Private loans, also called alternative loans, are credit-based loans offered by lenders and other financial institutions.
 Eligibility for most of these loan programs is based on the creditworthiness of the borrower and the borrower may require the assistance of a parent or another credit-worthy co-signer.
 Private loan programs are alternate options that can assist with bridging the gap between the cost of attendance and the financial aid awarded.
+The "Allowance for Addl Borrowing" on your financial aid award shows the estimated maximum amount you can borrow in a federal PLUS loan or a private loan.
+If you feel this amount does not adequately reflect your expenses, please review the Budget Adjustment Appeal form found on our forms page.
+NOTE: There is a note about changes due to COVID at the bottom of this page.

 How to apply